 Previous attempts to measure the frequency-multiplexed HBT effect were constrained by either limited temporal or spectral resolution or by a narrow frequency range with few spectral bins.
 Earlier investigations of spectrally resolved HOM interference employed slower cameras, utilizing nanosecond-scale resolution to identify temporal coincidences in photon pairs.
 Temporal coherence was usually maintained by precisely delaying one photon relative to the other using mechanical stages, effectively enabling sub-picosecond precision and thereby providing good visibility for HOM interference \cite{Zhang2020, Svihra2020, Zhang2021}.
 More recent efforts, such as those described in \cite{Dilena2025, Silva2016, Ferrantini2025}, achieved significantly improved timing resolution, 20--40 ps.
-However, these studies still faced limitations, with only a small number of spectral channels, seven channels in \cite{Dilena2025} and five narrow neon spectral lines in \cite{Ferrantini2025}, or restricted spectral coverage, less than 0.3 nm, when investigating two-photon transitions in polariton condensates \cite{Silva2016}.
+However, these studies still faced limitations, with only a small number of spectral channels, eight channels in \cite{Dilena2025} and five narrow neon spectral lines in \cite{Ferrantini2025}, or restricted spectral coverage, less than 0.3 nm, when investigating two-photon transitions in polariton condensates \cite{Silva2016}.
 Similarly, SII experiments typically implemented frequency binning through multiple narrow-band filters and standalone photon detectors, thereby limiting scalability \cite{Vogel2024, Leopold2024,tolila2024increasing, Horch2025}.

-Other existing techniques, which could achieve simultaneously good spectral and temporal resolutions for the frequency multiplexing employ dispersive fibers to translate changes in time delay to the photon frequency \cite{Cohen1985}, spectral phase shaping using spectral shear via electro-optic modulation \cite{davis2018experimental}, and an approach based on chirped fiber Bragg gratings \cite{davis2017pulsed}.
-These systems are interesting in their own right, but typically require complex infrastructure for pulsed operation and synchronization, and observation of the two-photon interference was not their primary motivation.
+Other existing techniques, which could achieve simultaneously good spectral and temporal resolutions for the frequency multiplexing, employ dispersive fibers to translate changes in time delay to the photon frequency \cite{Cohen1985}, spectral phase shaping using spectral shear via electro-optic modulation \cite{davis2018experimental}, and an approach based on chirped fiber Bragg gratings \cite{davis2017pulsed}.
+These systems are interesting in their own right, but typically require complex infrastructure for pulsed operation and synchronization, and do not provide multi-photon detection capabilities as observation of the two-photon interference was not their primary motivation.